IEEE 1394: History and development

-Apple first included onboard FireWire in some of its 1999 Macintosh models (though it had been a build-to-order option on some models since 1997), and most Apple Macintosh computers manufactured in the years 2000 through 2011 included FireWire ports.
-However, in February 2011 Apple introduced the first commercially available computer with Thunderbolt.
+Apple first included onboard FireWire in some of its 1999 Macintosh models (though it had been a build-to-order option on some models since 1997), and most Apple Macintosh computers manufactured from 2000 through 2011 included FireWire ports.
+However, in February 2011, Apple introduced its first Mac with Thunderbolt, which superseded FireWire.
 Apple released its last computers with FireWire in 2012.
-By 2014, Thunderbolt had become a standard feature across Apple's entire line of computers (later with the exception of the 12-inch MacBook introduced in 2015, which featured only a sole USB-C port) effectively becoming the spiritual successor to FireWire in the Apple ecosystem.
-Apple's last products with FireWire, the Thunderbolt Display and 2012 13-inch MacBook Pro, were discontinued in 2016.
-Apple still sells a Thunderbolt to FireWire Adapter, which provides one FireWire 800 port.
-A separate adapter is required to use it with Thunderbolt 3.
+By 2014, Thunderbolt had become a standard feature across Apple's entire line of computers (later with the exception of the 12-inch MacBook introduced in 2015, which featured only a sole USB-C port), effectively becoming the spiritual successor to FireWire in the Apple ecosystem.
+Apple's last Mac products with FireWire, the Thunderbolt Display and 2012 13-inch MacBook Pro, were discontinued in 2016.
+Apple sold a Thunderbolt to FireWire adapter, with a single FireWire 800 port, until 2023.
+A separate adapter was required to use it with Thunderbolt 3.

 Sony's implementation of the system, i.LINK, used a smaller connector with only four signal conductors, omitting the two conductors that provide power for devices in favor of a separate power connector.
 This style was later added into the 1394a amendment.
 This port is sometimes labeled S100 or S400 to indicate speed in Mbit/s.

 The system was commonly used to connect data storage devices and DV (digital video) cameras, but was also popular in industrial systems for machine vision and professional audio systems.
 Many users preferred it over the more common USB 2.0 for its then greater effective speed and power distribution capabilities.
 Benchmarks show that the sustained data transfer rates are higher for FireWire than for USB 2.0, but lower than USB 3.0.
 Results are marked on Apple Mac OS X but more varied on Microsoft Windows.